 The Board meets the 1st and 3rd Monday of each month (except on city holidays) at 7PM when there are cases to review.

-Use the following links to see the meeting schedule and deadlines for 2018 & 2019:
+Use the following link to see the meeting schedule and deadlines for 2019: 2019 Meeting Schedule (PDF)

 About the Board

 As noted in Chapter 154.560 of the Zoning Code, the Board of Zoning Appeals (BZA) has been established to hear appeals from decisions of the Zoning Inspector or the City Planning Commission.
 The Board's other main function is to authorize variances or exceptions to the provisions of the Zoning Code when a strict application of the code would result in unreasonable hardship to the property owner.

 Conditions Necessary for Granting a Variance - See Chapter 154.561(C)